Aviafly biplane with parallel Cash Out and Trenball panels

 Two Trenball stakes resolved independently.
 The 1.96x target hits about 48.5% of rounds (€3.92 payout on a €2 stake when it lands).
 The 10x target hits about 9.5% of rounds (€10 payout on a €1 stake when it lands).
 Layered exposure, the variance shape is unlike anything plain Dual Bet produces.

 Dual-Mode Play changes the variance profile of a crash session without changing the expected value: the 5% house edge still applies to every stake you place on every lane.
-What the dual-mode setup gives you is a cleaner separation between defensive and speculative plays, and the Trenball targets specifically give you a self-settling binary outcome without needing the timing of a manual cashout.
+What the dual-mode setup gives you is a cleaner separation between defensive and speculative plays, and the Trenball targets in particular give you a self-settling binary outcome without needing the timing of a manual cashout.
 If you already use Dual Bet on Aviator or Two Bets on Aero, the closest analogue to Aviafly's Dual-Mode is running two Classic-mode stakes, but the Trenball layer is genuinely new and has no direct equivalent anywhere in the cohort.

-Crash probabilities under Aviafly's 95% RTP
+Crash probabilities under 95% RTP

 Quick answer

-At 95% RTP the crash-point distribution follows approximately 0.95/m: 2x lands in ~47.5% of rounds, 5x in ~19%, 10x in ~9.5%.
+At 95% RTP the crash-point distribution follows about 0.95/m: 2x lands in ~47.5% of rounds, 5x in ~19%, 10x in ~9.5%.
 The Trenball targets (1.96x, 2x, 10x) track this distribution directly, and their published hit rates can be cross-checked against the transparent coefficient feed during a live session.

 Crash-point distributions in Aviafly follow the same geometric shape every modern crash cabinet uses, with the scale factor pinned to the shipped RTP.
-For Aviafly's 95% RTP, the formula is approximately 0.95 / m.
+For Aviafly's 95% RTP, the formula is about 0.95 / m.
 The table below shows where the key targets land, including the three Trenball prediction levels built into the cabinet.

 Target multiplier Probability to reach What it means in 100 rounds